ttaubert/octoblog/_posts/2018-08-16-bitslicing-with-karnaugh-maps.markdown

 {% img /images/kmaps-rotate.gif Animation: Rotating a K-map to the left (and right) %}

-Another way to explain this property is by imagining that the columns don't start at `00` but rather at `01`, and so we rotate the whole K-map by one to the left.
-That way the rectangles don't need to wrap around and they all fit on the grid nicely.
+Another way to understand this property is to imagine that the columns don't start at `00` but rather at `01`, and so we rotate the whole K-map by one to the left.
+Then the rectangles wouldn't need to wrap around and they would all fit on the grid nicely.

 Now that all cells with a `1` have been assigned to as few groups as possible, let's get our hands dirty and write some code.